 Let me fill you in on my life at the time…

 I wore a lot of hats; a business owner, planning another business venture, mom, wife and community volunteer.
 We had two moves within 3 years.
-The most recent to a bigger house in a neighborhood that from what I could see didn’t have any kids or moms.
+The most recent to a bigger house in a neighborhood from what I could see didn’t have any kids or moms.
 The neighborhood park was run down at the time and my neighbors to one side of me were very disrespectful (all things we didn’t notice before moving).

 It was a hard transition, but I thought I was adjusting well.